Iran accuses Israel of 'Zionist' aggression, promises new support for Palestinians after clash at holy site

 Iran accused Israel of "Zionist" aggression after clashes broke out between Palestinians and Israelis at Jerusalem’s Al-Aqsa mosque Friday.

-Over 150 Palestinians were injured after thousands gathered to pray at the holy site during the month of Ramadan – one of the most violent clashes since the Israel-Palestinian crisis last summer.
+Over 150 Palestinians were injured after thousands gathered to pray at the holy site during the month of Ramadan.
+It was one of the most violent clashes since the Israel-Palestinian crisis last summer.

 46 RETIRED GENERALS, ADMIRALS URGE WHITE HOUSE AGAINST IRAN NUCLEAR DEAL

-The marchers also allegedly expressed their support for Hamas – the Islamic militant group that rules Gaza but is defined as a terrorist organization by the U.S. government.
+The marchers also reportedly expressed support for Hamas, the Islamic militant group that rules Gaza but is defined as a terrorist organization by the U.S. government.

 BIDEN WARNED BY IRANIAN AMERICAN SCIENTISTS, SCHOLARS OVER PERILS OF REMOVING TERROR STATUS